lortordermur/sfcalcsheet/README.md

 While being developed and maintained in [LibreOffice Calc](https://www.libreoffice.org), SFCalcSheet also works nicely in a number of additional office suites including [Google Sheets](https://docs.google.com/spreadsheets), [Excel Online](https://www.office.com/launch/excel) and [Collabora Office](https://www.collaboraoffice.com/).

-To get started you can check out the [releases page](https://github.com/lortordermur/sfcalcsheet/releases) or [browse the formulas](https://github.com/lortordermur/sfcalcsheet/wiki/Formulas) that are used in the spreadsheet.
+To get started you can check out the [releases page](https://github.com/lortordermur/sfcalcsheet/releases), [some screenshots](https://github.com/lortordermur/sfcalcsheet/wiki/Screenshots), or [browse the formulas](https://github.com/lortordermur/sfcalcsheet/wiki/Formulas) that are used in the spreadsheet.
 There are a few [how-tos](https://github.com/lortordermur/sfcalcsheet/wiki/How%E2%80%90tos) too.
 If you would like to share informal feedback or constructive criticism, there is an [official Reddit thread](https://www.reddit.com/r/worldbuilding/comments/iodfba/sfcalcsheet_science_fiction_calculation) as well.

 ### Included calculators and converters ###